-A collaborative working atmosphere between all members of the project team, coupled with a proactive approach to cost control by Arcadis, has ensured that the project will be delivered within budget.
-By continuing this working arrangement throughout the construction phases, we enabled the exchange of opinions on the fly, which mitigated delays due to differing claims.
-Regular monitoring of the progress of the Works ensured that there was no slippage during bad weather.
+The collaborative work between all members of the project team, combined with our proactive approach to cost control, helped deliver the project within budget.
+By continuing this working arrangement throughout the construction phases, we enabled the efficient exchange of ideas and information which mitigated delays due to differing claims.
+Regular monitoring of the progress ensured that there was no slippage during bad weather.